configly/js/README.md

   return configly.get(pricingInfo['currency']);
 });
 ```
 For both calls to `configly.get()` in this example, the cache is disabled.
+But only the first call
+has a timeout of 5000 ms; the second call uses the global setting of 1000 ms.

 #### Errors
-On error,`get()` returns a rejected promise with an object with the following properties
+When there is an error,`get()` returns a rejected promise fulfilled with an object with the following properties

-  - `status`: the HTTP status code or error name.
+  - `status`: the error name
      You can see the potential values in the `Configly.ERRORS` object.
   - `message`: text description of the error.
 Hopefully it's helpful!
   - `originalError`: the originating JavaScript `Error` object